bjb2chen/VEmodel/README.md

 # vmodels

 ### Repository for vibronic models construction.
-Deveolped in collaboration between Nooijen/Zeng group.
+Developed in collaboration between Nooijen/Zeng group.

 ### Protocol procedure.
 Instructions on how to run the code:
 #### - You first need to ensure you have GAMESS with Toby's diabatization (gmcpt.src) module installed.